neighboring countries of india

 1. Strategic Importance

-India’s geographical location and its extensive borders with multiple countries give it a strategic position in South Asia.
+India’s geographical location and extensive borders with multiple countries give it a strategic position in South Asia.

 • Central Location: India shares borders with several countries, including Pakistan, China, Nepal, Bhutan, Bangladesh, and Myanmar, making it a central player in regional geopolitics.